mfontani/chol/dyn_dllist/README.md

-# `dyn_dll.h` - C "dynamic" doubly-linked-list header-only library
+# `dyn_dllist.h` - C "dynamic" doubly-linked-list header-only library

-This "macro-ed" header file creates definitions and implementations for a doubly-linked list that has a given `DYN_DLL_VALUE_TYPE *` as "value", and where the name for `struct`s and functions are "templated" via the given `DYN_DLL_TYPE_NAME`, providing type safety.
+This "macro-ed" header file creates definitions and implementations for a doubly-linked list that has a given `DYN_DLLIST_VALUE_TYPE *` as "value", and where the name for `struct`s and functions are "templated" via the given `DYN_DLLIST_TYPE_NAME`, providing type safety.

 The system only helps manage (via `_new` and `_free` suffixed function names) the lifecycle of the list itself, NOT of the members you put in them.
 That is up to your code.